-Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, ceramics, flour painting.
+Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.

-This pigment is powder.
-For use in Artistic painting, it should be finely ground in a mortar before mixing with the binder.
+This pigment is in powder.
+For use in artistic paint, it should be finely ground in a mortar before mixing it with the binder.

-Flaxseed oil : Dilute the powder in a little turpentine before adding it to linseed oil.
+Linseed oil : dilute the powder in some turpentine oil before adding it to linseed oil.

-paint with water/lime paste : dilute the pigment in a little water to make it liquid before incorporating it into the paint.
+Paint with water/lime paste : dilute the pigment in some water to make it liquid before incorporating it into the paint.

-lime powder/cement/plaster : incorporate the pigment directly, then mix in order to stain all of your binder.
+Lime powder/cement/plaster : directly incorporate the pigment (up to 10% based on the weight of the binder), then mix in order to stain all of your binder.

-recommended dosage : The maximum dosage is 10% relative to the binder used.
-Above 10%, it is recommended to incorporate fixatives and adjuvants (use lime).
+Maximum dosage : The maximum dosage is 10% compared to the binder used.
+Above 10% it is recommended to incorporate fixators and adjuvant (lime use).

-Color : orange-red brown covering with a transparent binder.
+Color : orange-red brown with a transparent binder.
 Salmon slightly pink with a white binder.

 This pigment is 100% natural.

-After 30 years of quasi-monopoly, the ocher of Bougogne strongly feels the competition of the ochres of Vaucluse, exploited open-air in the communes of Gargas, Gignac, Mormoiron, Roussillon, Rustrel, Saint-Pantaléon, Villars and Villes-sur-Auzon.
+After 30 years of quasi-monopole, the ochre of Bourgogne strongly feels the competition of the ochres of Vaucluse, exploited in open quarries in the communes of Gargas, Gignac, Mormoiron, Roussillon, Rustrel, Saint-Pantaléon, Villars and Villes-sur-Auzon.

 Several Puisaye operators, including Gustave Parquin and Georges Lechiche, have long been convinced of the need to merge the various companies into one because of the competition from too many operators.